dipti-ranjan-dash/react_native_projects/weatherapps/README.md

 # Weather app

-Tells the weather conditions and tempreture og a location you searched for
+Tells the weather conditions and tempreture og a location you searched for , used https://openweathermap.org/ for current weather API

 ## Demo of the app